the latest updates in kidney care

 The Role of Hydration in Maintaining Kidney Health

-Water is essential to maintaining human life and makes up most of your body weight.
+Editors note: Original publish date: Aug 30, 2023 - Updated on June 24, 2024 Water is essential to maintaining human life and makes up most of one’s body weight.
 Consuming enough water and fluids every day can prevent dehydration and support the correct functioning of the body.
-Key Points By drinking enough fluids, the kidneys are able to effectively clear waste products, sodium, and urea from the bloodstream.
-Kidney stones and urinary tract infections...
+Key Points By drinking enough fluids, the kidneys are able to effectively clear...

 The Role of Care Coordination in Managing Kidney Disease